tmenguy/ha-solcast-solar/README.md

   * Reduced the update interval of sensors to 5 minutes
   * Split the sensors into two groups: sensors that need to be updated every 5 minutes and sensors that need to be updated only when the data is refreshed or the date changes (daily values)
   * Fixed issues with removing the past forecasts (older than 2 years), broken code
-  * Improve the functionality of the forecasts, for exmaple "forecast_remaining_today" is updated every 5 minutes by calculating the remaining energy from the current 30 minute interval.
+  * Improve the functionality of the forecasts, for example "forecast_remaining_today" is updated every 5 minutes by calculating the remaining energy from the current 30 minute interval.
 Same for "now/next hour" sensors.
 * Redaction of Solcast API key in logs by @isorin
 * Revert Oziee '4.0.23' async_update_options #54 by @autoSteve, which was causing dampening update issues